scientific-python/blog.scientific-python.org/content/posts/networkx/vf2pp/graph-iso-vf2pp/index.md

 # do stuff with res ...
 ```

 where "G2_nodes_of_degree" stores set of nodes for a given degree.
-Same happend with node labels.
+The same is done with node labels.

 - **Extra shrinking of the candidate set for each node** by adding more checks in the candidate selection method and removing some from the feasibility checks.
 In simple terms, instead of checking a lot of conditions on a larger set of candidates, we check fewer conditions but on a more targeted and significantly smaller set of candidates.
   For example, in this code: